Praveens2912/sql_mentor_dataset/README.md

 ## Description:
 This query identifies the user with the lowest total points earned on each day.It ranks users daily by points in ascending order to highlight underperformers per day.

-## Q6.Show each user’s best day — the day they earned the most points
+## Q6:  Show each user’s best day — the day they earned the most points
 ```sql
 WITH daily_submittions
 	AS